nico-amsterdam/pop3mail/README.md

 iex(19)> :epop_client.quit(client)
 ```

-## Spam mail
+## Spam folder

-You better turn off the spam folder of your email account if you not regulary checking the folder with an IMAP client.
+You better turn off the spam folder of your email account if you don't want to miss any e-mail.
-In gmail you cannot turn it off, but you can create a filter for spam with the option 'Never send it to spam'.
+In Gmail you cannot turn it off, but you can create a filter for spam with the option 'Never send it to spam'.

 ## Reset Gmail